ch-benard/test_typeorm_express/README.md

-# Awesome Project Build with TypeORM
+# Test how to build a dynamic menu with TS, TypeORM and Express

 Steps to run this project: